 At United Way of Greater St. Louis, our mission is to help people throughout our 16 county service area in Missouri and Illinois live their best possible lives.
 During emergency situations, such as in Ferguson, United Way’s role is to support local efforts by providing help to people in need.
 United Way may act as a conduit for donated funds, volunteer management and engage in the direction of material resources to address critical needs and support for emergency response efforts in the short and long term.

-Following the unrest in August, United Way has helped more than 2,000 Ferguson and Dellwood residents and employee with basic needs, employment support and mental health resources and was named fiscal agent for the Ferguson Commission, a role in which we served until September 2017.
+Following the unrest in August, United Way has helped more than 2,000 Ferguson and Dellwood families and employees with basic needs, employment support and mental health resources and was named fiscal agent for the Ferguson Commission, a role in which we served until September 2017.

 As our community works to overcome the challenges we currently face, United Way will continue to convene various community, corporate and government organizations to determine how our region can peacefully move forward.
 Like all parts of our region, Ferguson is an integral part of our community whose residents give and receive help from United Way supported agencies.
 Last year, United Way helped one in three people in Ferguson, its surrounding neighborhoods and throughout the St. Louis region.